coralogix/terraform-coralogix-aws/examples/vpc-flow-logs /README.md

-# Vpc-Flow-Logs
+#  vpc-flow-logs

-Manage the application which retrieves logs from `Vpc-Flow-Logs` and sends them to your *Coralogix* account.
+Manage the application which retrieves logs from `vpc-flow-logs` and sends them to your *Coralogix* account.

 ## Usage